 When is the Pope at the Vatican?

-The papal audience held every Wednesday starts at around 10.30am, when the Pope is in Rome.
-You can check the official schedule on the Vatican’s website to check times and for any cancellations.
+The Angelus is held at St Peter’s Square most Sundays at midday.
+The papal audiences are held most Wednesdays at around 10.30am.
+Both only occur when the Pope is in Rome.
+You can check the Pope’s official schedule on the Vatican’s website to check times and for any cancellations.

-If you arrive at this time and hang around St. Peter’s square, you will likely see the Pope appear at his window in the papal apartments to the right of the square to give his weekly address!
+If you arrive around noon and hang around St. Peter’s square, you will likely see the Pope appear at his window in the papal apartments to the right of the square to give his weekly address at 12.30.
 The square can get pretty crowded, but the atmosphere is usually a good-natured one.
 August is a good month to do this as there are fewer people in the city – but it can get hot, so bring water and something to cover your head.

 Whether you’re religious or not, it’s always amazing to see a globally important figure in the flesh.